This policy details our management of personal information which we have about individuals.

 Personal information is information about an identified individual or an individual who is reasonably identified.
 We collect and hold personal information about individuals who are customers.
 This information includes:

-any other information that we consider necessary to provide our services, including location data when using the Monty Mobile app;
+- any other information that we consider necessary to provide our services, including location data when using the Monty Mobile app;

 4. How we collect personal information